Southern Missouri Bancorp (SMBC) Scheduled to Post Quarterly Earnings on Tuesday

-Southern Missouri Bancorp (NASDAQ:SMBC – Get Free Report) is scheduled to issue its quarterly earnings data on Tuesday, April 30th.
+Southern Missouri Bancorp (NASDAQ:SMBC – Get Free Report) will be announcing its earnings results on Tuesday, April 30th.

-Southern Missouri Bancorp (NASDAQ:SMBC – Get Free Report) last announced its quarterly earnings results on Monday, January 29th.
-The savings and loans company reported $1.07 EPS for the quarter, missing analysts’ consensus estimates of $1.12 by ($0.05).
+Southern Missouri Bancorp (NASDAQ:SMBC – Get Free Report) last announced its earnings results on Monday, January 29th.
+The savings and loans company reported $1.07 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.12 by ($0.05).
+The firm had revenue of $40.13 million during the quarter, compared to analysts’ expectations of $40.94 million.
 Southern Missouri Bancorp had a net margin of 17.39% and a return on equity of 11.49%.
-The firm had revenue of $40.13 million during the quarter, compared to the consensus estimate of $40.94 million.
 On average, analysts expect Southern Missouri Bancorp to post $4 EPS for the current fiscal year and $4 EPS for the next fiscal year.

 Southern Missouri Bancorp Dividend Announcement

-Separately, StockNews.com raised Southern Missouri Bancorp from a “sell” rating to a “hold” rating in a research note on Wednesday, February 7th.
+Separately, StockNews.com raised shares of Southern Missouri Bancorp from a “sell” rating to a “hold” rating in a research note on Wednesday, February 7th.

-In related news, Director Sammy A. Schalk sold 913 shares of the stock in a transaction on Wednesday, March 13th.
-The stock was sold at an average price of $44.22, for a total value of $40,372.86.
-Following the completion of the sale, the director now directly owns 93,442 shares in the company, valued at $4,132,005.24.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-17.41% of the stock is owned by company insiders.
+In other news, Director Sammy A. Schalk sold 913 shares of the business’s stock in a transaction dated Wednesday, March 13th.
+The stock was sold at an average price of $44.22, for a total transaction of $40,372.86.
+Following the completion of the transaction, the director now directly owns 93,442 shares of the company’s stock, valued at $4,132,005.24.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+17.41% of the stock is currently owned by company insiders.

 Southern Missouri Bancorp, Inc operates as the bank holding company for Southern Bank that provides banking and financial services to individuals and corporate customers in the United States.
 The company offers interest-bearing and noninterest-bearing transaction accounts, money market deposit accounts, saving accounts, certificates of deposit, and retirement savings plans.